papierkorp/arcadebattle/docs/gameidea_effects.md

 - Defensive Buffs
     - Block Debuffs: `Prevents new debuffs from being applied while active`
     - evasion: `50% Chance to dont get damage`
-    - Shield: `Create a shield that absorbs damage equal to 25% of max health`
     - Resistance: `50% Chance to block an incoming Debuff`
     - Immunity: `Receive 50% less damage`
     - Adapation: `Receive 10% less Damage from repeated sources`